mathnogueira/voucher-api/README.md

 ```
 GET /api/v1.0/recipient
 ```
 Returns a list of all the existing recipients on the database.
-Always result in a status `200` response.
+Always result in a status `200 OK` response.

 ### Get a specific recipient by its id
 ```